-How are your Thoughts Influencing your Emotions?
+How Are Your Thoughts Influencing your Emotions?

 Do you ever find yourself jumping to a worst-case scenario or the worst possible conclusion?
 Do you ever feel like you are a failure if you received a low letter grade on one test, or received a little negative feedback at work?
 Maybe you and your partner got into a fight, and you immediately think that they are going to break-up with you?